DM8tyProgrammer/mighty-articles/uploading-files.md

 ---
-title: Uploading files over web
+title: Uploading files over the web
 tags: system design
 description: 'Uploading files over web is not an easy task.
 It involves considerable challenges in developing a solution that works for all file sizes.'
 datePublished: 2020-03-25
 lastModified: 2020-03-25
 ---

-Uploading files over web is not an easy task.
+Uploading files over the web is not an easy task.
 It involves considerable challenges in developing a solution that works for all file sizes.
 Uploading files are prone to error, users drop, and security risks.
 On each failure, the file needs to be re-uploaded: which adversely affect associated user experience.

 ## Problems